Cardinals vs. Marlins Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has picked up at least one hit in two straight games.
-During his last five outings he is hitting .238 with a double, a home run, three walks and three RBI.
+- Goldschmidt enters this matchup looking to extend his three-game hit streak.
+In his last five games he is hitting .273 with a double, a home run, three walks and three RBI.

 Goldschmidt Recent Games